Matt-Jns/falco/README.md

 The eBPF support for Falco is enabled by default instead of `falco-probe` kernel module (see: [Third Party Integrations](https://falco.org/docs/getting-started/third-party/production/#gke))

-Falco configuration failes locates in the `/etc/falco` are automatically generated in the application through a Kubernetes ConfigMap.
+Falco configuration files located in the `/etc/falco` are automatically generated in the application through a Kubernetes ConfigMap.

 # Installation